Egillari/kest2/verkefni-windows.md

    	* Standard userar geta ekki breytt neinu sem hefur áhryf á alla tölvuna eins og breyta security
   * For this lab, select Delete Files.
 What are the other options?
 When would you choose the other options?
     * Það eru engin options
-  * In Notepad, click File > Print.
-Record a listed printer
-    * Litur on tsmyq.2t.local og status = ready
-  * Right-click Print Spooler and select Stop then Navigate to Notepad.
-Attempt to print What message did you receive?
-How would you fix this?
-    * Error messageið sem eg fekk var: Before you can perform printer related tasks such as page setup or printing a document, you need to install a printer. do you want to install a printer now? og þú gætir lagað það með því að breyta settings til baka og vera nær prentara eða tengja tölvuna við prentarann

 ### 11.2.5.8 Lab - Manage Virtual Memory   Gummi